Ma-Marcinowski/Verificational-Model/README.md

       * Test subset of 189 document images by 27 writers;

-      * 82476 image pairs (41238 positive and 41238 negative instances);
+      * 82476 image pairs (equal number of positive and negative instances);

-      * Custom hard criterion - excluded documents containing the same samlpe text as training documents (*ergo* included documents containing only samlpe texts no. 7 and 8) - 7572 image pairs (3786 positive and 3786 negative instances).
+      * Hard criterion - excluded documents containing the same samlpe text as train documents (*ergo* included documents containing only samlpe texts no. 7 and 8) - 7572 image pairs (equal number of positive and negative instances).

     * IAM database:

       * Whole database as a test set of 1539 document images by 657 writers;

-      * 589274 image pairs only, due to a high background noise and thefore a threshold of mean pixel value >= 16 (294637 positive and 294637 negative instances);
+      * 589274 image pairs only, due to a high background noise and thefore a threshold of mean pixel value >= 16 (equal number of positive and negative instances);

-      * 590000 roughly denoised (by thresholding of pixel values lower than 55 to 0) images pairs (295000 positive and 295000 negative instances).
+      * 590000 roughly denoised (by thresholding of pixel values lower than 55 to 0) images pairs (equal number of positive and negative instances).

   * 2.3.2.
 Metrics: